Chiquihuite cave: Evidence of early humans

-Many of the artifacts found in Chiquihuite Cave are considered to be human tools.
-Almost 30 percent of the tools show signs of usage around the edges.
-They are made of black and green limestone.
-The use of limestone indicates human selectivity because of its availability near the Cave but not within it.
+Many of the stones found in Chiquihuite Cave are believed to be artifacts, specifically human-made tools.
+Almost 30 percent of them show signs of usage around the edges.
+They are black and green limestone.
+The use of limestone may indicate human selectivity because of its availability near the cave but not within it.
 The shape of many of the artifacts also suggest that they were flaked using human tools such as wooden or bone hammers.
-Dr. Ardelean considers some of the artifacts to be transversal points, suggesting that they were made using microlithic technology.
+Ardelean considers some of the artifacts to be transversal points, suggesting that they were made using microlithic technology.
 This technology differentiates the artifacts from similar ones found at nearby sites.

 Researchers also considered environmental data.
 They found palm phytoliths in all samples from inside the cave.
-It is unlikely that the palm phytoliths were naturally present in the Cave based on the high altitude.
+It is unlikely that the palm phytoliths were naturally present in the cave based on the high altitude.
 It is more likely that they are remnants of plants brought into the cave by early humans.

 DNA from a wide range of animals was found in the cave, including black bears, rodents, bats, voles, and even kangaroo rats.
 DNA sequencing indicates that an ancestor of the American black bear was present in the cave 16,000 years ago and a now-extinct giant short-faced bear was in the cave 13,000 years ago.
 No human DNA was found.
-The chances of finding human DNA in the Cave were low, so human presence should not be ruled out because of this factor.
+The chances of finding human DNA in the cave were low, so human presence should not be ruled out because of this factor.

 The site is lacking in cultural evidence of humans, making archaeologists conclude that the site was visited only occasionally by bands of hunter-gatherers; perhaps it was used as a refuge during particularly severe weather.
 Evidence indicates that the cave was in use for approximately 16,000 years.
-If that is correct, Chiquihuite Cave serves as significant evidence that humans were adapted to living in high altitude mountainous areas much earlier than previously thought.
+If so, Chiquihuite Cave serves as significant evidence that humans were adapted to living in high altitude mountainous areas much earlier than previously thought.